 You will need to make sure what methods you will use to get answers to your questions.
 The main methods include experiments, surveys, interviews, and observations.
 Qualitative research requires constant interviews with various participants in video or audio format.

 Transcription of Audio/Video Content

-Recording videos or audios as part of interview can give you hours of content.
-You need to analyze that content afterwards.
-Of course, you can listen to them but it is going to take quite long time.
+Recording videos or audio as part of an interview can give you hours of content.
+You need to analyze that content afterward.
+Of course, you can listen to them, but it is going to take quite a long time.
 Other than that, listening does not let you search the content unless you listen to all of it.
-Alternatively, you can transcribe your file – convert it into a text.
+Alternatively, you can transcribe your file – convert it into text.
 It is quite easy now with the help of automatic transcription software that uses speech recognition technology.
-Get your transcript in just few minutes.
-It offers you ‘search by keyword’ function so you don’t even need to read the whole transcript.
+Get your transcript in just a few minutes.
+It offers you a ‘search by keyword’ function, so you don’t even need to read the whole transcript.
 Additionally, it can also identify different speakers.
-It is the fastest, safest and cheapest way to get your transcript.
+It is the fastest, safest, and cheapest way to get your transcript.

 Analyze the Data and Write a Report

 After having your documents and transcripts, analyze all the information to find a trend in respondents’ feedback.
 It is generally accepted that you need to have repeated answers to the same question in order to consider your research having a result.
-Otherwise, you may need to do additional research until you see a pattern on the feedback of participants.
-After finding a trend, you can draw conclusions on your research and write a report.
-Report can be in a form of book, newspaper/magazine article, presentation, and so on.
+Otherwise, you may need to do additional research until you see a pattern in the feedback of participants.
+After finding a trend, you can draw conclusions from your research and write a report.
+The report can be in the form of a book, newspaper/magazine article, presentation, and so on.